Film Employees Federation of South India: February 2012

 An unofficial two-week strike was held in early February 2012, with nearly 5000 members of FEFSI engaging on a day-long hunger strike at Isai Kalaignargal Sangam in Vadapalani, demanding that the Tamil Film Producers Council (TFPC) implement the revised wages for its members.
 The strike was made official briefly in April 2012 but did not disrupt any big-budget film productions, and soon the problems were eased out after the intervention of the State's Labour Minister S. T. Chellapandian.

 June 2013

 A clash broke out when the drivers' union learnt that one of the camera crews supposedly hired a private agency for their logistics, instead of approaching the assigned drivers and this was contrary to union expectations.
-After brief disturbances in May 2013, FEFSI announced a decision to boycott all vehicles of the drivers’ union.
+After brief disturbances in May 2013, FEFSI announced a decision to boycott all vehicles of the drivers' union.
 In June 2013, FEFSI announced that they would go an indefinite strike after it was alleged that members of the drivers union had assaulted members of the technicians union at Nerkundram Paadhai on Monday, when they were loading food into an autorickshaw for a film shoot.
 Two days later the strike was cancelled and film shootings resumed.

-As a fallout of the strike, the Tamil Nadu Chinna Thirai Producers Council president Raadhika announced that the council had decided to break away from FEFSI.
+As a fallout of the strike, the Tamil Nadu Chinna Thirai Producers Council president Radhika announced that the council had decided to break away from FEFSI.